 In the event that the funds are stolen by a third party (home robbery, auto theft, booth robbery), a completed police report must be provided to the Council Business Office.
 Do not attempt to physically recover the stolen items.

 Cookies also help girls make a big impact in their community!
-Your council may have an established cookie donation program where customers can purchase cookies that will be donated to an organization by your council.
+GSC may have an established cookie donation program where customers can purchase cookies that will be donated to an organization by GSC.
 Cookie donations are not only a great talking point for girls to share with their customers—they’re also a thoughtful way to show girls how cookies can help them give back.

 With cookie donations, remember that: